storesafe/cordova-sqlite-storage/README.md

 - Issue reported with PhoneGap Build Hydration.
 - For some reason, PhoneGap Build may fail to build the iOS version unless the name of the app starts with an uppercase and contains no spaces (see [#243](https://github.com/litehelpers/Cordova-sqlite-storage/issues/243); [Wizcorp/phonegap-facebook-plugin#830](https://github.com/Wizcorp/phonegap-facebook-plugin/issues/830); [phonegap/build#431](https://github.com/phonegap/build/issues/431)).
 - Multi-page apps are not supported and known to be broken on Android (and Amazon Fire-OS).
-- Using web workers is currently not supported and known to be broken on Android (and Amazon Fire-OS).
+- Using web worker(s) is not supported and known to be broken on Android (and Amazon Fire-OS).
+- Using iframe(s) is not supported and known to be broken on Android (and Amazon Fire-OS).
 - Triggers have only been tested on iOS, known to be broken on Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled) and Amazon Fire-OS.
 - INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled) or Amazon Fire-OS.
 - On Windows "Universal" (8.1), rowsAffected can be wrong when there are multiple levels of nesting of INSERT statements.